Leo3418/leo3418.github.io/content/en/posts/2021-04-24-gentoo-config-gnome-systemd.md

 To test whether screen sharing has been correctly configured, the *screen capture* test in [this test page][screen-capture-test] can be used.
-After selecting what to share from the system dialog, the screen sharing content should be visible on the page, and an orange screen share icon should be in the top bar.
+After selecting what to share from the dialog, the screen sharing content should be visible on the page, and an orange screen share icon should be in the top bar.

 ![Screen is being shared from Google Chrome]({{< static-path img screen-share.png >}})

 ### Limitations

 - Screen shares from Google Chrome do not have sound.
-Interestingly, on Windows, screen shares do not have sound either, so this is probably a Chrome issue.

-- On Google Chrome, the system dialog asking for the screen sharing source will be shown twice.

 [handbook-use]: https://wiki.gentoo.org/wiki/Handbook:AMD64/Working/USE#Declare_permanent_USE_flags
 [archwiki-webrtc]: https://wiki.archlinux.org/index.php/PipeWire#WebRTC_screen_sharing